pionl/laravel-chunk-upload/readme.md

 ## Usage

-Setup is composed in 3 steps:
+Setup consists of 3 steps:

 1. Integrate your controller that will handle the file upload.
 [How to](https://github.com/pionl/laravel-chunk-upload/wiki/controller)
-2. Setting route for the controller.
+2. Set a route for the controller.
 [How to](https://github.com/pionl/laravel-chunk-upload/wiki/routing)
 2. Choose your front-end provider below (we support multiple providers in single controller)

 | Library | Wiki | single & chunk upload | simultaneous uploads | In [example project](https://github.com/pionl/laravel-chunk-upload-example) | Author |